fMBN-E: Efficient Unsupervised Network Structure Ensemble and Selection for Clustering: Related work

-\subsection{Related work}
+The rest of the paper is organized as follows.
+In Section \ref{related}, we present related work.
+In Section \ref{preliminary}, we review MBN.
+In Section \ref{sec:anal}, we analyze the structure selection problem of MBN both theoretically and empirically.
+In Sections \ref{mbn-e} and \ref{mbn-s}, we present MBN-E, fMBN-E, MBN-SO, and MBN-SD, respectively.
+In Section \ref{experiment}, we present an extensive experiment.
+In Section \ref{sec:appl}, we apply the proposed methods to image segmentation and graph data mining.
+Finally, in Section \ref{conclusion}, we conclude the paper.

-This subsection introduces the connection between the proposed methods, clustering ensemble, ensemble selection and reweighting, and unsupervised domain adaptation.
+\section{Related work}

-\subsubsection{Clustering ensemble}
+The proposed MBN-E essentially is rooted in clustering ensemble.
+The proposed MBN-SO and MBN-SD are essentially rooted in ensemble selection and reweighting.
+The selection criteria of the base models of MBN-SD, which measures the divergence between data distributions, are rooted in unsupervised domain adaptation.
+We present the three aspects as follows.

-Ensemble learning, such as {\it{bagging}}\cite{breiman1996bagging}, {\it{boosting}}\cite{schapire1990strength}, and their variations, have demonstrated their effectiveness on many learning problems.
-Their success relies on a good selection of base models and a strong {\it{diversity}} among the base models, where the word ``diversity'' means that when the base models make predictions on an identical pattern, they are different from each other in terms of errors.
+\subsection{Clustering ensemble}

+Ensemble learning, such as {\it{bagging}}, {\it{boosting}}, and their variations, has demonstrated its effectiveness on many learning problems \cite{dietterich2000ensemble}.
 Unsupervised ensemble learning inherits the fundamental theories and methods of classifier ensemble.
 The mostly studied unsupervised ensemble learning is \textit{clustering ensemble}.
-It aims to combine multiple \textit{base clusterings} with a so-called \textit{meta-clustering function}, a.k.a \textit{consensus function}, for enhancing the stability and accuracy of the base clusterings \cite{strehl2003cluster,topchy2005clustering,fred2005combining,wang2009bayesian,vega2011survey}.
-Similar to supervised ensemble learning \cite{dietterich2000ensemble}, the methods for improving the diversity of the base clusterings can be partitioned generally into four groups \cite{abbasi2019clustering}: (i) manipulating training examples \cite{topchy2005clustering}, (ii) manipulating input features, (iii) manipulating training parameters \cite{fred2005combining,ayad2007cumulative,ayad2010voting}, and (iv) manipulating different clustering algorithms \cite{strehl2003cluster}.
+It aims to combine multiple \textit{base clusterings} with a so-called \textit{meta-clustering function}, a.k.a \textit{consensus function}, for enhancing the stability and accuracy of the base clusterings \cite{strehl2003cluster,vega2011survey}.
 Meta-clustering functions can be categorized generally to two classes \cite{vega2011survey}.
 The first class analyzes the co-occurrence of objects: how many times an object belongs to one cluster or how many times two objects belong to the same cluster.
-The second class, called the median partition, pursues the maximal similarity with all partitions in the ensemble \cite{li2007solving}.
-See \cite{vega2011survey,boongoen2018cluster,ganaie2021ensemble} for the reviews of clustering ensemble.
+The second class, called the median partition, pursues the maximal similarity with all partitions in the ensemble {\cite{li2007solving,nguyen2007consensus,yu2020clustering}}.
+Recently, some unsupervised deep ensemble learning methods have been proposed \cite{liu2016infinite,koohzadi2020unsupervised,hu2022representation}.
+For example, \cite{liu2016infinite} takes deep neural networks act like a meta-clustering function. \cite{koohzadi2020unsupervised} decomposes each layer of a deep neural network into an ensemble of encoders or decoders and mask operations.